Be-Secure/Be-Secure/docs/bes-dev-kit.md

 `bes-dev-kit validate-report-file​`

-It helps pull request reviewers to validates the naming convention of report files / if report files are available.​
+It helps maintainer to validates the naming convention of report files / if report files are available.​

 ### Validate version details file​

 `bes-dev-kit validate-version-file​`

-It helps pull request reviewers to validates naming convention & version tag of version file in besecure-osspoi-datastore.​
+It helps maintainer to validates naming convention & version tag of version file in besecure-osspoi-datastore.​